 Facebook user comment on a Youtube video of a tango competition

-It is common to find people on social media making aesthetic judgements about tango dancing performances.
+One often finds people on social media making aesthetic judgements about tango dancing performances, demonstrations or competitions.
 Such statements typically have the character of subjective affirmations.
-It’s difficult to argue with such statements as aesthetic judgements are notoriously difficult to render objective.
+It’s difficult to argue with them because statements of aesthetic preference are notoriously difficult to render objective.
 Sometimes there are reasons given for preferring a particular style of dancing pointing to some objectively verifiable aspects such as absence boleos and ganchos.
 But what’s beautiful about this beyond the suits and dresses, and the practiced and competently executed tango moves?
 One could also point out that in fact there are many boleos, and while there are no ganchos, which are not really done in salon style tango, the boleos are high and wide: